Income & Work

 What Happens to Unused Leave

-If you do not use all your leave in a year, in many systems it does not simply vanish — it typically carries over and continues to accumulate.
+If you do not use all your leave in a year, it does not vanish — annual leave carries over and continues to accumulate.
 This is why long-serving employees can build up sizeable balances.

 Leave is part of your pay — use it Because accrued leave is paid out if unused, it is genuinely a form of stored value.
 But it exists for rest, not as a savings account.
 Letting a large balance build up indefinitely can mean missing the breaks that protect your wellbeing — and some employers may ask staff to reduce excessive balances.
 Treat leave as something to use, while knowing it is not lost if you do not.